written George Clayton Johnson

 Finally, for the trivial-minded, like me, the name of the lead killer, Nolan Russeii, is surely a wink at Johnsons good friends Ray Bradbury and Logans Run collaborator, William F(rancis) Nolan as is the name of his associate, Ray Francis.

-GEORGE CLAYTON JOHNSON (1929- ): Science Fiction author best known as the cowriter (with William F. Nolan) of the classic 1967 science fiction novel Logan's Run (filmed rather loosely in 1976).
+GEORGE CLAYTON JOHNSON (1929-2015): Science Fiction author best known as the cowriter (with William F. Nolan) of the classic 1967 science fiction novel Logan's Run (filmed rather loosely in 1976).
 He has a number of television and film credits, most notably four classic episodes of The Twilight Zone, an episode of Kung Fu, and the original story that was filmed as Ocean's 11.
 For Star Trek, he wrote "The Man Trap" and this story outline.
+The fan film group, Star Trek: New Voyages/Phase II, planned on producing this story outline but were prevented from doing so by Viacom/Paramount/CBS who own the rights to this story.

 Free counters provided by Andale.